EdenShaveet/US-state-abbrev/README.md

 Conversion code developed by [Eden Shaveet](mailto:eden.shaveet@tufts.edu) in March, 2022.

 Dedicated to the public domain.
-All rights waived.

 #### Tool Instructions: